"A Cautionary Tale"

 Thus, while ONCE IN THE LIFE merits a strong caution, even for its intended audience of adults, it is not really an “evil” movie.
 Even so, humanistic despair hangs over the ending of the story.
 Not only does the biggest criminal get away with his crimes, but there’s also no way out for the more sympathetic characters in this drama.
 This is not really the case for those who put our hope in God and His only begotten Son, Jesus Christ.
 That hope leads all people out of the darkness of sin and despair.

+In ONCE IN THE LIFE, actor Laurence Fishburne films his gritty play RIFF RAFF about two ex-cons who find themselves on different sides of a drug theft.
+Fishburne plays 20/20 Mike, a street-smart career criminal who gets his heroin-addicted, estranged white half-brother, Torch, to help him heist some drugs from the local crime boss.
+When the nephew of the crime boss gets killed, Mike and Torch turn to Mike’s old cellmate Tony to help them.
+Mike is unaware, however, that his buddy is still “in the life” and has orders to kill both Mike and Torch.
+To ensure Tony’s cooperation, the crime boss holds Tony’s wife and child hostage.
 ONCE IN THE LIFE is a poetic urban melodrama that explores the issues of friendship, family, loyalty, and memory.
 It contains strong foul language and some strong violence, especially a torture scene that is more emotionally disturbing than physically violent.
 The movie’s main focus is on the moral dilemmas that play out between Mike, Torch and Tony in the abandoned apartment.
 Even so, humanistic despair hangs over the story’s ending.
 This is not really the case, of course, for those who put their hope in Jesus Christ